• Skip to primary navigation

 Print Recipe Pin Recipe Rate this Recipe

-Bitterkoekjes are Almond Macaroons with a crisp exterior and a soft center.
+Bitterkoekjes are almond macaroons with a crisp exterior and a soft center.
 This macaroons recipe is made with almond paste and without coconut.
+A Dutch treat that my husband's family devours on Christmas Day!

 Prevent your screen from going to sleep